noteed/toplevels/README.md

 uploading the narinfos to it (I guess that some metadata are downloaded to check if the uploads should actually happen).

-Downloading the toplevel on a machine downloads about 500MB, resulting in 2GB once unpacked.
+Downloading the toplevel on a different machine downloads about 500MB, resulting in 2GB once unpacked.
+If it is a minor change, it can take around 5 seconds for about 5MB.
+If nothing has changed, it takes less than a second.